its-swats/PictureIt/readme.md

 5. Submit a pull request!

 ## History
+* 5/15/16 - Votes matter!
+Pictures cannot be replaced until Kills + Upload Attempts > Keeps.
+Also added tests, and error handling through modals for when an image cannot be uploaded.
 * 5/14/16 - Desktop UI Information page is now live, and made a few UI tweaks
 * 5/12/16 - Images are now compressed on upload, and caption text is placed on the image itself
 * 5/11/16 - Fixed issue with crashing on launch when no records exist